 Plan Description - The Health District participates in the Ohio Public Employees Retirement System (OPERS).
 OPERS administers three separate pension plans.
 The Traditional Plan is a cost-sharing, multiple-employer defined benefit pension plan.
 The Member-Directed Plan is a defined contribution plan in which the member invests both member and employer contributions (employer contributions vest over five years at 20 percent per year).
-Under the Member-Directed Plan, members accumulate retirement assets equal to the value of the member and vested employer contributions plus any investment earnings.
-The Combined Plan is a cost-sharing, multiple-employer defined benefit pension plan that has elements of both a defined benefit and a defined contribution plan.
-Under the Combined Plan, employer contributions are invested by the retirement system to provide a formula retirement benefit similar in nature, but less than, the Traditional Plan benefit.
+Under the Member-Directed Plan, members accumulate retirement assets equal to the value of the member and vested employer contributions plan is a cost-sharing, multiple-employer defined benefit pension plan that has elements of both a defined benefit and a defined contribution plan.
+Under the Combined Plan, employer contributions are invested by the retirement system to provide a formula retirement benefit similar to the Traditional Plan benefit.
 Member contributions, whose investment is self-directed by the member, accumulate retirement assets in a manner similar to the Member-Directed Plan.

-OPERS provides retirement, disability, survivor, and death benefits and annual cost-of-living adjustments to members of the Traditional and Combined Plans.
+OPERS provides retirement, disability, survivor and death benefits, and annual cost-of-living adjustments to members of the Traditional and Combined plans.
 Members of the Member-Directed Plan do not qualify for ancillary benefits.
 Authority to establish and amend benefits is provided by Chapter 145 of the Ohio Revised Code.
 OPERS issues a standalone financial report that may be obtained by writing to OPERS, 277 East Town Street, Columbus, OH 43215-4642 or by calling (614) 222-5601 or (800) 222-7377.